Minnesota Supreme Court

 Every case follows a certain route to the Supreme Court.
 Before appealing, normally a person considers the cost, time, and work involved in the appeal, as well as the potential effect on the law of a Supreme Court ruling on that matter.

 In addition, the party making the appeal must have some basis or legal reason for the Supreme Court to review the case.
 Was the evidence sufficient to support the verdict?
 Was, for example, the law interpreted correctly by the Court of Appeals?
 Does the law involved in the case meet constitutional standards?
-Does the case raise issues of statewide importance?
-It is legal issues such as these, among others, that the Supreme Court studies and decides.
+In deciding whether to review the legal issue, the Supreme Court also considers whether the issue is an important one, whether a decision by the Supreme Court will help develop, clarify, or harmonize the law, and whether the lower courts departed from the accepted and usual course of justice.

 To bring a case to the Supreme Court, the lawyers for the parties must file briefs, or written arguments, explaining in detail the basis of the appeal and the law that applies.
 Accompanying these briefs will be all the records of the case from the trial court, including a court reporter's word-for-word transcript of witnesses' testimony and lawyers' statements in the trial, the judge's orders, exhibits and a decision of the Minnesota Court of Appeals, if there is one.